Transportation Needs Conversation

 San Benito County is home to about 60,000 residents, who rely on our transportation system to get to work, school, home, and so much more, every day.
 There are significant transportation needs throughout the county, from local streets and roads, to major highways.
 The fact is, San Benito County roads are crumbling under the weight of decades of underinvestment, and average daily traffic on Highway 25 has doubled since the mid 1990’s.

-We are committed to community input and we are listening.
-The San Benito Regional Transportation Plan (RTP) 2040 identifies projects with the recognized transportation needs of the public.
+Our recently adopted San Benito Regional Transportation Plan (RTP) 2040 identifies projects with the recognized transportation needs of the public.
 The investments proposed are reflective of the Council of Governments’ policy goals as well as the suggestions expressed by interested community groups, policy makers, partner agencies, stakeholders and the public.
 We heard a need for local roadway maintenance, improvements to State Route 25, as well as a desire for healthier, more walkable and bike‐friendly community.
 Community members also emphasized the importance of transportation to support the economic vitality of the region.

 Our Regional Transportation Plan has identified a need of more than $1.8B in projects across multiple modes of transportation and areas throughout the county.
 Our transportation needs are a shared responsibility of federal, state, regional, and local funding sources including commercial, industrial and residential developers to ensure that new developments pay their fair share of the transportation costs.
 Even with this, we have gap of $700m in need to address the most critical issues — including improving and maintaining local roads and widening Highway 25 to increase safety and relieve traffic.